-If you’re cutting carbs, or have used up all your yellow Portion Fix containers for the day, the steak and bell peppers taste just as great without the tortillas.
+If you’re cutting carbs, or have used up all your Yellow Containers for the day, the steak and bell peppers taste just as great without the tortillas.

 You can wrap them in lettuce if you feel so inclined, or eat them over a bed of cauliflower rice.